BasPH/airflow-rocket/README.md

 **IMPORTANT**: The Dockerfile in this repository creates a single image containing all Airflow components, and examples and demos shown in the blog post.
 It is **NOT** intended for production usage!
 For more information on running Airflow in production, read the [blog post part 4](URL HERE).

-If you mount your own dags volume, the container takes 10-15 seconds to start up (only if you mounted your own DAGs volume).
-This is because `airflow initdb` is executed at startup.
+If you mount your own DAGs volume, the container takes 10-15 seconds to start up.
+This is because `airflow initdb` is executed at startup (if no `.airflow-rocket` file was found in the DAGs folder).
 The idea is to clear all built-in DAGs and only display your own, mounted, DAGs.

 Versions used:

-- Airflow 1.10
+- Airflow 1.10.0
 - Python 3.6.6
 - Launch Library API 1.4